mphassani/HTMLtoCSV-for-QGIS/README.md

 # How to run
 1. If you do not have Python installed, download it from [here](https://www.python.org/downloads/).
 2. Run the command `pip install beautifulsoup4` to install the required packages.
+3. Download or clone this repo
-3. Run the command `python app.py` to run the application.
+4. Run the command `python app.py` to run the application.
-4. Select the HTML file you want to convert.
+5. Select the HTML file you want to convert.

 # License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.